xenon-middleware/xenon-tutorial/source/tutorial.rst

 Now, let's try to submit a job using ``slurm submit``.
 Its usage string suggests that we need to provide (the path of) an ``executable``.
 Note that the executable should be present inside the container when SLURM starts its execution.
-For the moment, we'll use some executables that come standard with most Linux'es, such as ``/bin/hostname``.
+For the moment, we'll use ``/bin/hostname`` as the executable.
 It should return the hostname ``slurm17`` of the Docker container, or whatever hostname you specified for it when you ran the ``docker run`` command earlier:

 .. code-block:: bash